Rly SOP for Shramik Special trains asking states to collect fare for services draws flak

 Karnataka Congress president D K Shivakumar said his party was ready to provide aid to the state government for payment of the train fare.
 "Giving Rs1 crore cheque to KSRTC from the KPCC for ensuring Free Transport to our working class & labour people who are suffering to reach home because of the rates being charged by the Karnataka Govt.
 Govt should let us know if they need more, the KPCC will fulfil that as well," he tweeted.

 Railways ran five trains on Friday, the first day of operations of the Shramik Specials, followed by 10 on Saturday.
-For Sunday, it has planned 25 trains.
-However, a consolidated list of trains that ran on Sunday is still not available.
+For Sunday, it has planned 25 trains, but ran around 10 including two each to Bihar and Jharkhand, one each to Bhubaneshwar and Lucknow.
 On Monday, it will run its first train to West Bengal..